rsmets/personal-site/src/content/blog/techincal-team-velocity.md

 Tooling that facilitates ticketing based on Git workflows is an evolving area that I hope continues to improve.
 I am confident that as foundation models advance, these service offerings will also mature, allowing product teams to gain visibility more naturally (via natural language) into them without requiring development teams to invest their time in ticket maintenance.

 In conclusion, my experience has taught me that the cornerstone practice of always seeking the "why" has led me to conclusions that are not popular.
 Fortunately, I have been positioned to implement some of my engineering leadership practices with considerable success.
+I acknowledge that introducing "development speedbumps" often come with scale and stability, but they should be introduced with caution and only after careful consideration of the context - not compulsively.
 While tactics that work in one context may not work in another, I hope to always find myself on a team (or building one) that is equally eager to remove the guardrails of traditional technical project management and ticketing.
 I also look forward to embracing and leveraging new ways of organization-wide enablement as tooling continues to evolve.

 [1] Graham, Paul.
 [Hackers & Painters](https://paulgraham.com/hackpaint.html).
 2004.
 [2] Graham, Paul.
 [Revenge of the Nerds](https://paulgraham.com/icad.html).
 May 2002.
-[3] Hastings, Reed, and Erin Meyer.
-No Rules Rules: Netflix and the Culture of Reinvention.
-Penguin Press, 2020.
+[3] Hastings, Reed, and Meyer, Erin.
+[No Rules Rules: Netflix and the Culture of Reinvention](https://www.norulesrules.com/).
+2020.